aTom3333/chunky-octree-plugin/Readme.md

  Also keep in mind that the octrees are not the only things taking up memory when loading a scene.
  For a big scene with a lot of entities, a substancial amount of memory will be used to store those (limiting the effectiveness of this implementation on loading huge scene with low amount of memory).

+### Garbage-collected Implementation
+Available under the name `GC_PACKED`.
+This implementation is similar to the built-in `PACKED` implementation with the difference that, instead of merging equal nodes after every insertion, merging is only done once in a while before the array containing the data needs to be expanded.
+This is where the name "garbage-collected" comes from, like a garbage collector, we let the memory accumulate such as not wasting time when memory is abundant, but we take action to free memory when it becomes scarce.

+#### Comparison
+Very similar to `PACKED` octree.
+Once fully built, there is no difference, so performance for rendering are the same.
+The only differences are regarding loading the chunks.

+Advantages of this implementation:
+ - Speed up loading time most of the time

+Drawbacks of this implementation:
+ - Could in theory lead to higher peak memory usage if merging isn't done often enough (is if the threshold is too high).
+ Doesn't seem to be an issue in practice.
+ - Can lead to slower loading time with poorly chosen value of the threshold

+#### Implementation Specific Instructions
+This implementation can be used in the same way the `PACKED` implementation is used.
+It offers a parameter that can be changed to achieve better performance.
+The parameter is the number of `Inserts before merge`.
+To prevent merging the tree every time a node is inserted, we only merge if the number of insertion since the last merge is greater that this threshold.
+ If the threshold is too low, a lot of time will be lost trying to merge the tree only to free a handful of bytes, if it is to big, memory could be wasted and it may lead to slowdowns as well (due to more cache misses probably).
+The optimal value is scene and hardware dependant. the default value is `10000`.

 [chunky]: https://chunky.llbit.se/